 Meaning and History

 The company is named after its founder, Alfred Marshall.
 His idea was to offer real brands to customers at a lower price.
-He realized the idea with three like-minded people, opening the first store in a suburb of Boston in 1956.
+He realized the idea with three like-minded people, opening the first store in a Boston suburb in 1956.
 By 1976, the partners already had 36 branches, which they successfully sold to the Melville shoe corporation, which they continued to actively develop until the giant was reorganized.
-In 1995, 496 Marshalls stores became part of the TJX Corporation.
+In 1995, 496 Marshalls stores were acquired by the TJX Corporation.

-As a reflection of rapidly changing fashion, the Marshalls emblem has been updated frequently – 5 times in its short life.
-This helped the brand keep up with the times and showed the dynamism of the network and always a new range of products.
+As a reflection of rapidly changing fashion, the Marshalls’ emblem has been updated frequently 5 times in its short life.
+This helped the brand keep up with the times and showed the dynamism of the network, and always offered a new range of products.

 What is Marshalls?

 Fashion department store brand for the whole family, popular in the US and Canada.
-He is owned by TJX Corporation, one of the 100 largest on the Fortuna list.
+He is owned by TJX Corporation, one of the 100 largest on the Fortune list.

 1956 – 1970

-The first logo looked like a label, a sticker placed on branded items – a black rectangle with white inscriptions.
-The store’s name was placed in the center and was spelled out in white italics, neat letters.
+The first logo looked like a label, a sticker placed on branded items, a black rectangle with white inscriptions.
+The store’s name was centered and spelled out in white italics, with neat letters.
 The slope indicated the desire for development and movement following fashion.

 The image was distinguished by an unusual letter M, created from a twisted ribbon or belt.
-She added style to the logo and indicated the sale of clothes.
+She added style to the logo and indicated clothing sales.

-Around the word, Marshalls are various inscriptions that introduced the client to the company.
-A little below the name is the essence of the proposal – department stores (department stores).
-At the top, the screen-printed a low price message: daily low-low price.
-Below on the right is the address of the store.
+Around the world, Marshalls use various inscriptions to introduce clients to the company.
+A little below the name is the essence of the proposal department stores (department stores).
+At the top, the screen printed a low-price message: “daily low-low price.”
+Below, on the right, is the store’s address.

 1970 – 1974

 The number of outlets grew, so the visual presentation was revised.
 For ease of perception, the colors of the emblems have been swapped.
 The background was made white.
 It featured the title in straight, rounded, lowercase black letters.
 This relieved the visual sign of mourning and heaviness and focused on the name.
-The lowercase first letter indicated casual clothes without pretentiousness and extravagance, comfortable and practical things that prevailed.
+The lowercase first letter indicated casual clothes without pretentiousness or extravagance, comfortable, practical things that prevailed.

 1974 – 1980